 Lower Macquarie River (Marshes - Barwon River): The level of demand is related to the flow rate.
-There is a moderate demand for water in 2018-19 to provide seasonal freshes and a moderate to high demand for a fish connection flow in the lower Macquarie River.
-This demand was met in 2016-17, however, it was not met between 2012-13 and 2015-16, and was only partially met in 2017-18.
-In-channel seasonal freshes are ideally provided annually.
+There is a high demand for water in 2019-20 to provide small in-channel flows and a moderate to high demand for a fish connection flow in the lower Macquarie River.
+This demand was met in 2016-17, however, it was not met between 2012-13 and 2015-16, and was only partially met in 2017-18 and 2018-19.
+Small in-channel flows are ideally provided annually.
 Connectivity through the system is important for all native fish, which need to move as part of their life cycle to feed, find shelter, and maintain good body condition.
 The capacity to support connection between the lower Macquarie River and the Barwon River is contingent on suitable conditions in both these systems, water availability and operational feasibility.
-Following good flows and connectivity in 2016-17, there is a low demand in 2018-19 to provide water to inundate the floodplain in the lower Macquarie River, which is likely required one in every three years.
+Following good flows and connectivity in 2016-17, there is a moderate demand in 2019-20 to provide water to inundate the floodplain in the lower Macquarie River, which is likely required one in every three years.
+However, the lower Macquarie floodplain areas are difficult to reach with environmental water.

-Distributary creeks: Low to moderate demand.
-Demands in the distributary creeks are considered to have been met in 2016-17, although they were only partially or not met (depending on the creek) in the preceding three years, which were particularly dry, and in 2017-18.
+Distributary creeks: Moderate to high demand.
+Demands in the distributary creeks are considered to have been met in 2016-17, although they were only partially or not met (depending on the creek) in the preceding three years, which were particularly dry, or in 2017-18 and 2018-19.
 Although the required watering frequencies are not well known for the distributary creeks, they may require further water in the next one to two years to provide benefits for native vegetation and to provide connectivity with the Barwon-Darling system.